Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Background

 \subsubsection{Object classification}

-Object classification aims to classify point cloud objects into their pre-defined categories.
-Two criteria are most frequently used: The \textit{overall Accuracy} (OA) represents the averaged accuracy for all instances in the test set; The \textit{mean class accuracy} (mAcc) represents the mean accuracy of the test set for all shape classes.
+Object classification aims to classify point cloud objects into a number of pre-defined categories.
+Two evaluation metrics are most frequently used: The \textit{overall Accuracy} (OA) represents the averaged accuracy for all instances in the test set; The \textit{mean class accuracy} (mAcc) represents the mean accuracy of all object classes for the test set.

-When using object classification as the downstream task to evaluate the quality of features by unsupervised learning methods, two different protocols are often adopted as performance criteria.
-One is the \textit{linear classification protocol}: a linear SVM classifier is trained on the representation features learned by unsupervised learning methods, and classification accuracy is reported for evaluation and comparison.
-This requires the unsupervised learning methods to learn hierarchical and local-smooth feature representations from point clouds, \textit{i.e.} objects that are from the same categories should be close in the feature space and vise versa.
-The other is the \textit{fine-tuning protocol}: The pre-trained models by unsupervised learning methods serve as the point cloud encoder’s initial weights, and we fine-tune (re-train) the networks given the labels on the classification dataset.